The best festival of the world is of course, subjective, but here are 50+ awesome world festivals to add to your festival bucket list.

 You can catch the festivities, including a parade of a traditional Chinese dragon, all over the country, but some of the best places include Nanjing, Shanghai and Guangzhou.

 – When is China’s Sky Lantern Festival?
-February 8th 2020
+Around February 8th

 – Where is China’s Sky Lantern Festival?
 All over China.